Quasit/home_budget_app/README.md

 - [x] Pagination in Expenses and Income table page
 - [ ] Filters in Expenses and Income table page
 - [x] Summary view for basic periods (current month / current year / one year period)
-- [ ] Summary view for user selected dates
+- [ ] Summary view for dates selected by user
 - [x] Basic chart in budget summary page
 - [ ] Page with additional charts
 - [x] Color picker for Expenses Categories